 Term life insurance

-Term life insurance provides coverage for a specific period of time, such as 10, 20, or 30 years.
+Term life insurance provides coverage for a set period, such as 10, 20, or 30 years.
 Premiums are generally lower than permanent policies, but coverage expires at the end of the specified period.
-This option is ideal for covering temporary needs such as a mortgage or short-term debts.
+This option is ideal for covering temporary needs such as a mortgage or short-term debt.

 Whole life insurance